-The popularity of online shopping continues to increase rapidly in the Netherlands.
-In 2021, 14.1 million shoppers in the Netherlands spent over $36 billion on 373 million online purchases.
-This represents a 16 percent increase from 2020.
-The number of purchases by Dutch shoppers directly from overseas sellers was nearly 36.5 million.
-Germany was the most popular country for cross-border purchases originating in the Netherlands in 2021, followed by the United States and Great Britain.
-It is interesting to note that China was the most popular country for cross-border purchases originating in the Netherlands in 2019 and sank to fourth place in 2021.
+Online shopping remains popular in the Netherlands, although the number of online transitions decreased slightly in 2022 due to the complete lifting of pandemic restrictions.
+In 2022, 13.9 million shoppers in the Netherlands spent over $36 billion on 347 million online purchases.
+This represents a nine percent decrease from 2021 in terms of overall spend, and a five percent decrease in transactions.
+The number of purchases by Dutch shoppers directly from overseas sellers was 34 million in 2022.
+Germany was the most popular country for cross-border purchases originating in the Netherlands in 2021, followed by the United States and France.

 There are several large eCommerce platforms in the Netherlands.
 In 2018, Bol.com was the first online retailer in the Netherlands to exceed one billion euros in revenues.
 In early 2020, Amazon launched a Dutch platform (Amazon.nl) and has quickly gained market share.
-The top 10 online retailers in the Netherlands in 2020 were as follows: bol.com, Coolblue, Albert Heijn, Zalando, Wehkamp, Amazon, Jumbo, Picnic, De Bijenkorf, and HelloFresh.
+The top ten online retailers in the Netherlands in 2022 were as follows: bol.com, Albert Heijn, Coolblue, Amazon, Zalando, Wehkamp, Jumbo, Picnic, Apple, and Ikea.

 Accounting for more than nearly 70 percent of all transactions, iDeal is the most commonly used payment method in the Netherlands. iDeal allows consumers to make purchases via direct online transfers from their bank accounts.
 All Dutch banks are affiliated with this system.
 Credit card, PayPal, gift certificates, AfterPay, and Klarna are other payment mechanisms commonly used in the Netherlands.